 To her surprise, he turned around and walked away.
 Halting in the doorway, his back still turned, he sighed.
 "You know, Jackie."
 He looked at his daughter, smiling lightly.
 "Why don't we discuss this matter together at breakfast in a few minutes?
 I'm going to get dressed."

 As soon as her father went into his own room her smile vanished.
 Although she was glad her dad wasn't angry anymore, she felt worried about Juukka.
 She stared at her ceiling, unable to believe what she had seen; the images still dancing before her eyes.
 She had no idea how it felt to be hunted all the time, dozens of ghosts chasing him relentlessly, always on the run with no place to hide.

 Juukka was an experiment, created to be the ultimate weapon of destruction.
-Feeling no desire to kill and destroy, he escaped just before the ghost scientists were able to insert his final programming.
+He escaped just before the ghost scientists were able to insert his final programming.
 Jacqueline could feel anger rising within her.
 Why couldn't they just leave him alone?
 He just wants to live in peace.

 Jacqueline sighed.
 Juukka was gone and she had no idea if she would ever see him again.

-She sighed and moved back to her window, looking outside.
+She sighed and moved back to the window.
 Her mouth fell open.
-She could see someone crawling on the roof of the house at the other side of their backyard.
+She could see a figure on the roof of the house at the other side of their backyard.
 She recognized him at once.